dolan-in/dgman/README.md

 ## Development

-Make sure you have a running `dgraph` node, and set the `DGMAN_TEST_DATABASE` environment variable to the connection string of your `dgraph alpha` grpc connection, e.g: `localhost:9080`.
+Make sure you have a running `dgraph` cluster, and set the `DGMAN_TEST_DATABASE` environment variable to the connection string of your `dgraph alpha` grpc connection, e.g: `localhost:9080`.

 Run the tests: